-I don’t think I’ve ever seen a new credit card coming out that has been as hyped as the upcoming Chase Sapphire Reserve card.
-It is certainly a premium card, and not one that I would recommend most beginners signing up for.
+There are two Chase personal credit cards that are considered premium Ultimate Rewards earning cards.
+The Chase Sapphire Preferred and the Chase Sapphire Reserve card are the two cards.
 I thought it might be a good idea to do a comparison of the Chase Sapphire Reserve vs Chase Sapphire Preferred card, so if you’re looking to get one of these 2 cards, this comparison of the Chase Sapphire Reserve and Chase Sapphire Preferred card might help

-Chase Sapphire Preferred vs Chase Sapphire Reserve: Ultimate Rewards redemptions
+Chase Sapphire Preferred® Card vs Chase Sapphire Reserve®: Ultimate Rewards redemptions

 The Chase Sapphire Reserve card gives you a value of 1.5 cents per point